Retirement App: Feel Close to Family Even If You’re Apart

-Search for ‘retirement app’ online, as it’s all about saving money for retirement or counting down the days.
+Search for a retirement app online, as it’s all about saving money for retirement or counting down the days.
 Simirity is more of an app for use during retirement, than an app that prepares you for retirement.
 That said, it has something to enrich everyone’s lives, regardless of age.

-In this article, I’ll be sharing my experiences with using the Simirity App.
-For clarity, this app is not exclusively for retired people, which is partly why it works so well.
-It’s designed to bring families of all ages together.
+In this article, I’ll be taking a quick look at retirement apps in general, before sharing my experiences with using the Simirity app.
+Simirity is a retirement app that is not exclusively for retired people—which is why it works so well!
+It’s designed to bring families of ALL ages together.

 Jump to Section: